Alfresco/docs-alfresco/insight-engine/latest/install/options.md

                 - 8083:8983 #Browser port
     ```

     > **Note:** If you want to use the Apache Zeppelin visualization interface with Search and Insight Engine you have to deploy it using Docker Compose along with Alfresco Content Services, you cannot install it manually.
-See [Deploy Alfresco Insight Zeppelin using Docker Compose](deploying-apache-zeppelin.md) for the additional container information you need to add to your docker-compose.yml file.
+See [Building Reports and Dashboards]({% link insight-engine/latest/using/reports/index.md %}#Installing with Docker Compose) for the additional container information you need to add to your docker-compose.yml file.

 4. Save the file.